phinixplus/docs/source/preface/project.typ

 was also, of course, a big difference in the amount of performance that was available.
 With such limited resources, programmers had to be extra careful about what their operations would cost.
 This limiting environment resulted in numerous clever techniques, which took advantage of some quirk of the hardware to gain in performance, or to achieve things far above the expectation of the designers of the hardware.

 As a result, I believe that software engineering under the limitations of systems of the past would better qualify as an art form compared to that of today.
 Programmers were (more than just) incentivized to come up with novel solutions to a problem, and in the process of this, being in more direct control and understanding of the hardware they were working on.
 It felt more authentic.
 It felt like a piece of software was genuinely crafted with care and attention, instead of just as a means to profits--believe it or not, malware included.

 == The Goal
-So, having covered all of the most important factors which have contributed to me deciding to start this project, I shall finally explain what the purpose of PHINIX+ is.
+So, having covered all of the most important factors which have contribute to me deciding to start this project, I shall finally explain what the purpose of PHINIX+ is.
 In short, it is my attempt to recreate that experience from the past, while teaching myself the practical principles behind it.
 The goal is first and foremost to educate myself, and secondarily - to create at least a